Food and Farm

 Earl wants to focus resources on small and mid-sized, beginning, minority, and disadvantaged farmers, and invest in infrastructure to help them thrive.
 The average American farmer is 58 years old – as this generation retires, we need a younger population of well-trained farmers and ranchers to step up and take the helm of the country’s food production.
 But the biggest challenge for most small family farmers, in addition to education, is access to capital and land.
 We should be facilitating access for beginning, low-income, and socially disadvantaged farmers access to a variety of federal programs, ensuring that they get the technical assistance they need to help them thrive, and streamlining their access to loan funding and other opportunities.

 The U.S. is one of the world’s biggest producers and consumers of agricultural commodities, and its long-term agricultural productivity and success relies on innovation through research.
 The discoveries that have come about because of federally-funded research are some of the biggest drivers for increasing agricultural production, and benefit farmers across the country.
 Blumenauer wants to think beyond traditional areas such as crop research and conservation and expand federal policy to include supporting research into crop resiliency and the impacts of climate change on agriculture.
 In addition, Earl wants to prioritize and increase critical funding for research for specialty crops, organics, and beginning and socially disadvantaged farmers.

 Encourage sound conservation practices and outcomes

 Earl believes that we must support practices that lead to the long-term sustainability of farmland and protect the environment.
-Currently nearly 40 percent of conservation program funds go to Concentrated Animal Feeding Operations (CAFOs) for waste storage facilities and irrigation equipment installation.
+Currently, nearly 40 percent of conservation program funds go to Concentrated Animal Feeding Operations (CAFOs) for waste storage facilities and irrigation equipment installation.
 In 2014, greenhouse gas emissions from agriculture, including factory farms, accounted for approximately 9% of total U.S. greenhouse gas emissions.
-Blumenauer wants to make sure that conservation funding is used to maximize environmental benefit, prioritizing biodiversity, water quality and quantity, climate change preparedness, and carbon pollution reduction.
+Blumenauer wants to make sure that conservation funding is used to maximize environmental benefits, prioritizing biodiversity, water quality and quantity, climate change preparedness, and carbon pollution reduction.

 Ensure access to healthy foods